-- No student may receive an in-school suspension unless the student has been informed of the reason for the suspension and has been given an opportunity to respond before the suspension becomes effective. - Communication to the parents and guardian shall follow the suspension action taken by the school - Students suspended from school, either in-school or out- of- school, are specifically denied admittance and/or participation to all school events until the day following the day of suspension. - When the in-school suspension exceeds ten (10) consecutive days, an informal hearing with the principal shall be offered to the student and student's parent or guardian prior to the eleventh (11th) school day in accordance with the procedures established under the section hearings. - The student's school district has the responsibility to make some provision for the student's education during the period of the in-school suspension.
+- No student may receive an in-school suspension unless the student has been informed of the reason for the suspension and has been allowed to respond before the suspension becomes effective. - Communication to the parents and guardian shall follow the suspension action taken by the school - Students suspended from school, either in-school or out-of-school, are specifically denied admittance and/or participation in all school events until the day following the day of suspension. - When the in-school suspension exceeds ten (10) consecutive days, an informal hearing with the principal shall be offered to the student and the student's parent or guardian before the eleventh (11th) school day following the procedures established under the section hearings. - The student's school district has the responsibility to make some provision for the student's education during the period of the in-school suspension.